 When you want to lose weight, you must first understand calorie balance.
 The only possible way to lose weight is to consume less calories than you burn.
 That’s it.
 There isn’t any magical science required.
 If you eat more than you burn, you will gain weight.
 If you eat less than you burn, you will lose weight.

 After I left the halfway house, I was on my own and learning to live properly.
 My life had changed in so many ways.
 Not only was I in the free world, but I had responsibilities.
 Life had taken on a new meaning.
-I was happy, joyous and free.
-But I still wasn’t where I wanted to be physically.
+I was happy, joyous, and free.
+But I still wasn’t where I wanted to be physical.

-As you might have guessed, I didn’t lose weight until I began to practice the scientific principals of calorie balance.
-It wasn’t until I began to track my calorie intake that I lost a significant amount of weight.
+As you might have guessed, I didn’t lose weight until I began to practice the scientific principles of calorie balance.
+It wasn’t until I began to track the calorie intake that I lost a significant amount of weight.
 So, how do you count calories and how do you lose weight doing that?

 Counting calories can be a bitch.
 And I wouldn’t suggest living 24/7 as a calorie Nazi.
 It is boring, overwhelming and unnecessary.
 If you are a body builder, it might be required to meticulously count each morsel of nutrient, but for the vast majority of us a general count will do.
 Focusing all of your energy on counting calories will be an exhausting way to increase anxiety and can lead to a pit of depression.